nwind21/ardupilot/getting_started.md

  2. [Install vagrant](http://docs.vagrantup.com/v2/installation/).

- 3. [Enable Virtualization in BIOS]  This vagrantfile will instruct Vbox provisioner to enable multi-core of 4 with a CPU cap of 80%.
+ 3. <strong>Enable Virtualization in BIOS</strong>  This vagrantfile will instruct Vbox provisioner to enable multi-core of 4 with a CPU cap of 80%.
 If you do not, the SITL will be extremely slow.
 If you don't enable Virtualization options, the box will fail to boot.

- 4. [Edit the vagrantfile] shared_folders to map to the three required projects: ardupilot, PX4Nuttx, PX4Firmware, and jsbsim.
+ 4. <strong>Edit the vagrantfile</strong> shared_folders to map to the three required projects: ardupilot, PX4Nuttx, PX4Firmware, and jsbsim.

- 5. [Start the vagrant] In the `ardupilot` directory, run `vagrant up` from the command line.
+ 5. <strong>Start the Vagrant</strong> In the `ardupilot` directory, run `vagrant up` from the command line.
 This will create a new Ubuntu Linux VM.
 This box is provisioned via puppet. any updates to the provisioning can be applied by running `vagrant provision`.
  The puppet files mimic the setup in "ardupilot/Tools/scripts/install-prereqs-ubuntu.sh -y"` as well as the requirements for SITL.
 You do NOT need to run the script.
 Puppet handles the provisioning.

- 6. [Wait for Puppet to complete provisioning] Once the provisioning is complete (it takes a while (30min or so) due to the large UI install packages)
+ 6. <strong>Wait for Puppet to complete provisioning</strong> Once the provisioning is complete (it takes a while (30min or so) due to the large UI install packages)

- 7. [Reboot to get a nice UI] run `vagrant reload` and upon reboot, the UI will appear.
+ 7. <strong>Reboot</strong> to get a nice UI] run `vagrant reload` and upon reboot, the UI will appear.
 I recommend logging in using GNOME 2d (no effects) and installing the
  GuestBoxAdditions from the Guest machine.

- 8. [Login] Login password is "vagrant" as well as sudo password.
+ 8. <strong>Login</strong> Login password is "vagrant" as well as sudo password.

- 9. [Fixing the guest additions defect in VBox 4.3.10] VirtualBox 4.3.10 has a a defect in the VBoxAdditions.
+ 9. <strong>Fixing the guest additions defect in VBox 4.3.10</strong> VirtualBox 4.3.10 has a a defect in the VBoxAdditions.
 You will need to run the script "sudo vbox_patch.sh" located in home directory then reload the machine with `vagrant reload` otherwise vagrant will fail to mount the shared folders AFTER you've installed the VBoxAdditions.